dhis2/dhis2.github.io/_guides/04-git-workflow.md

 ## Workflows

 We primarily have two separate workflows, depending on what you need.
-For backporting you [should not rely](#why-is-cherry-pick-a-problem-when-used-to-port-code-between-branches) on `cherry-pick`ing your commit to your different target versions, but rather use the **Backport workflow** directly.

 If you do not need to backport your changes, the **Standard workflow** should be a good starting point.